Code defects are not planned; they are accidents that result from an inability to understand execution flow under different input conditions.

 If the InconsistentCustomerException is ever thrown then you will probably have enough information to fix the defect as soon as you see it.

-decision table to help you to plan the code.
+When you have complex sections of code with multiple pathways then create a decision table to help you to plan the code.

 However, don't include the decision table in a comment unless you plan to keep it up to date (See Comments are for Losers).